US man sentenced to 53 years for the murder of a Palestinian American child

 “Some people are bringing this war to this country,” Yousef said.
 “We cannot do that.
 We can’t bring the war here.
 We cannot bring hatred to this country.”

+The American-Arab Anti-Discrimination Committee (ADC) also responded to the sentencing by calling on Americans to reject hate and prejudice.

+“This sentencing brings closure to the case, and a measure of accountability and justice to a tragedy that has shaken our community,” the group’s executive director Abed Ayoub said in a statement.
+“We must come together to ensure that tragedies fueled by anti-Arab, anti-Palestinian hate, and Islamophobia are never accepted as the norm in our society.”

-In March, the Council on American-Islamic Relations issued a report saying it had received 8,658 complaints of anti-Muslim and anti-Arab incidents in the last year alone, a 7.6 percent rise.
+In March, the Council on American-Islamic Relations (CAIR) issued a report saying it had received 8,658 complaints of anti-Muslim and anti-Arab incidents in the last year alone, a 7.6 percent rise.

 It was the highest tally the group had recorded since it began collecting data in 1996.